SonarSonic/DrawingBotV3/README.md

 ### The Drawing Bot Collection

 I'm starting a collection of both Digital & Physical Artwork created with DrawingBotV3.

 When the collection reaches a decent size it will be available online (on Instagram & The Drawing Bot Documentation) and potentially in exhibitions in the UK.

-If you'd like to contribute to this collection email your artwork [here](mailto:drawingbot@outlook.com?subject=[GitHub]%20Drawing%20Bot%20Collection).
-Please send as many different pieces as you like, they will not be used for profit and only physically reproduced with your permission for displaying purposes only.
-For physical artwork contact me and I'll send an address for you to send these too!
-Please provide the following infomation.

-- Title:
-- Description:
-- Date Created:
-- Additional Tools Used:
-- Your Name:
-- Your Website / Socials:

-- Can it be physically reproduced?
-- Can it be displayed digitally?
+If you'd like to contribute to this collection please submit your artwork [here](https://forms.gle/oJFs2f1ApejPdRyb6)!

+If you work is phyisical, please email me [here](mailto:drawingbot@outlook.com?subject=[GitHub]%20Drawing%20Bot%20Collection%20Physical%20Artwork)!